xabilopalf/GAMMANN-Vir/README.md

 -   [Anomalies by NOAA](https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature)
 -   [The ICES Phytoplankton & Microbial Plankton Status Report](https://wgpme.net/plankton-status-report) *(Explanation of how anomalies are calculated)*

-  ## 2) GAMs: Generalized Additive Models
+  ## 2) GAMMs: Generalized Additive Models

   **Why Use GAMs?**

-1. The relationship between predictor variables (i.e., independent) and the response variable (i.e., dependent) does **not need to be linear**.
+   The **relationship** between independent and dependent variables **doesn't have to be linear**.

-2. We **do not need** to know the **functional form of the relationship** in advance.
+   We don’t need to know the exact mathematical form of the relationship beforehand.

-3. They are highly flexible models that allow the interpretation (graphically) of partial effects of each independent variable.
+   These models are great for visualization, allowing us to see the **partial effects of each independent variable**.

-4. We can:
+   They let us:

-     - Include categorical predictors and interactions.
+       -  Include categorical variables and interactions.

-     - Use distributions other than normal for the dependent variable.
+       -  Use **different types of distributions** (not just Gaussian) for the response variable.

-     - Include correlations between observations (e.g., repeated measures, nested designs) - mixed models.
+       -  Account for correlations between observations (like repeated measures or nested designs) using mixed models.

 - **What the [`02_GAM_analysis.R`](https://github.com/xabilopalf/GAMANN-Vir/blob/main/02_GAM_analysis.R) script does:**

-[...]
+This script applies Generalized Additive Models (GAMs) to analyze viral abundance in relation to temporal factors (both seasonal and interannual) and various environmental and biological variables:

+   - *Temporal partial effect GAMMs*: First, a GAMM is fitted to model viral abundance, accounting for seasonality and long-term trends.
+Then, additional GAMs are automatically generated for other key variables using the fit_gams() function, and all models are visualized with gam_plots().

+   - *Conditional GAMMs*: Next, an inflection point is introduced to assess potential shifts in the temporal relationship of viral abundance.

+   - *Mixed partial effect GAMMs*: Finally, partial GAMs are fitted to explore the influence of nutrients, hosts, and environmental variables on viral abundance.
+Each model is visualized through plots and validated using statistical diagnostics to assess model fit and potential improvements.

 **References:**